VenturaNotes/Knowledge/- Topics/node.md

 - n.
 - (1) Any natural anatomical swelling or bulge.
 - (2) Any point in a network model or graph where lines or pathways intersect or branch, especially (in cognitive psychology) an element representing a concept in a semantic network of relations between nodes (relations such as $x$ is $a$ member of $y$ or $x$ is an attribute of $y$), each node being linked to certain other nodes in the network.
 See also ACT, CLOSED NODE, FAN EFFECT, OPEN NODE. \[From Latin nodus a knot]
+## Source[^6]
+- (1) Any point, line, or surface in a distributed field at which some specified variable of a standing wave, such as voltage or current, attains a minimum value, usually zero.
+A partial node has a nonzero minimum.
+A point at which maximum magnitude is attained is an antinode.
+- (2) (branch point) A point within an electrical network at which three or more elements are joined.
+See NETWORK.
+- (3) An interconnection point in a communications network.
 ## References

 [^1]: https://youtu.be/X3X5kYPgYV0?si=XvaSoTl0Uw9_bZW0